htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :macro:`USE_DEFAULT_CONTAINER` and :macro:`DEFAULT_CONTAINER_IMAGE`
   :jira:`2317`

-- :subcom:`condor_q` -better now emits the units for memory and disk.
+- :tool:`condor_q` -better now emits the units for memory and disk.
   :jira:`2333`